camunda/camunda-docs-manual/content/update/minor/711-to-712/_index.md

 1. For developers: [Camunda DMN Engine Migration](#camunda-dmn-engine-migration)
 1. For developers: [Task Lifecycle State and Task Events](#task-lifecycle-state-and-task-events)

-This guide covers mandatory migration steps as well as optional considerations for the initial configuration of new functionality included in Camunda BPM 7.12.
+This guide covers mandatory migration steps as well as optional considerations for the initial configuration of new functionality included in Camunda Platform 7.12.

 # Database Updates